YuxingLiu/CarND-Vehicle-Detection/README.md

 Currently, the pipeline runs at 0.8 FPS.
 To improve the computation speed, some improvements could be helpful:
 1. Vectorize the confidence scores prediction.
 2. Apply [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) to remove the redundant features.
 3. Integrate the lane finding and vehicle detection algorithm to restrict the search region.
-For instance, if the vehicle is on the left lane (yellow line on right), only search the right side of the yellow line.
+For instance, if the vehicle is on the left lane (solid yellow line on left), only search the right side of the yellow line.